Lege19/newc/README.md

 #### Floats

-Rust's floats are also great, I have nothing to change, except the names, which will closer match Crusts integer names:
+Rust's floats are also great, I have nothing to change, except the names, which will closer match newcs integer names:

 - `float16`
 - `float32`
 - `float64`

 #### `char`

 The `char` type that C programmers use for all 8-bit integers will be replaced with a Rust-style `char`, so it will be four bytes long and guaranteed to hold a valid ['Unicode Scalar Value'](https://www.unicode.org/glossary/#unicode_scalar_value).
-However as Crust is a fundamentally unsafe language, this will be difficult to enforce as such, these restriction will be placed on the `char` type:
+However as newc is a fundamentally unsafe language, this will be difficult to enforce as such, these restriction will be placed on the `char` type:

 - `char`s are immutable and can only be treated as integers by casting them to a 32-bit integer type
 - 32-bit integer types can only be cast into `char`s using an [unreliable cast](#unreliable-casts) or an [unsafe cast](#unsafe-casts)